pyinstaller/pyinstaller/doc/source/Manual.rst

         yum groupinstall "Development Tools"
         yum install python-devel

-On Windows you can use MinGW (gcc for Windows) and Visual Studion C++ (msvc) compilers.
+On Windows you can use MinGW (gcc for Windows) and Visual Studio C++ (msvc) compilers.
 Python development libraries are usually installed together with Python.

 *Note:* Not all msvc versions are compatible with all Python versions.
+It is recommended to use msvc version, which was used to compile Python for Windows.
+Recent Python binaries (2.6, 2.7, 3.1) are compiled with Visual Studio 2008
+and older (2.4, 2.5) with Visual Studio 2003.

 You can download and install or unpack MinGW distribution from one of the following locations: